Proposal Preparation

 • The fringe rate applied to salary depends on the class of employee (e.g., full-time, part-time, faculty, postdoc, staff, graduate student, undergraduate), or whether the sponsor is federal or not.
 These percentages can range from approximately 71.60% to 7.65% to 0% above and salary amount.

-• Rutgers develops and submits its fringe benefit rates annually to the U.S. Department of Health and Human Services Cost Allocation Services (DHHSCAS), our federal cognizant audit agency for approval.
-Once approved, the final negotiated fringe benefit rates become effective July 1 of the fiscal year noted.
-This often is applied retroactively because the approved rate may not come through by July 1.
+• Once approved, the final negotiated fringe benefit rates become effective July 1 of the fiscal year noted.
+This is often applied retroactively because the approved rate may not come through by July 1.

 • Once a final rate is approved, recalculations can occur.
 If this causes a project to go over budget, costs must be removed because no additional funding will be awarded to address the fringe rate adjustment.